EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 R package, the specific function that handles each type of track is specified.

 Bed files will be plotted by genomic viewer using the `plotgardener` function [`plotRanges()`](https://phanstiellab.github.io/plotgardener/reference/plotRanges.html).
+The same function is also employed to plot **-bam** files, the two formats are automatically detected by ***Genomic Viewer*** and while bed files are plotted in collpsed way, the bam are expanded to allow the visualization of individual reads.

 ### Analysis Tools
 All computational or analytical modules.